 How do you feel about your post baby body

 If that’s you then it’s understandable that the thought of stripping off and getting naked with your partner leaves you feeling less than enthusiastic.
 It’s daunting and can make you feel really vulnerable.
 Talk to your partner if you are feeling this way.
 Tell them you need reassurance and understanding to feel comfortable about your body at the moment.
-And if all else fails, invest in a few silky nightdresses – not only can they hide the bits you might not like but they’ll make you feel awesome and sexy too (plus your partner will love them – win win).
+You can also read this post on 5 ways to love your post baby body just as it is.
+And if all else fails, invest in a few silky nightdresses.
+Not only can they hide the bits you might not like but they’ll make you feel awesome and sexy too (plus your partner will love them – win win).

 You should get asked about contraception at your 6 week check up and it’s worth considering what you think will work for you now.
 Remember, what worked for you before might not be right for you now so make sure you think about all options.
 You might have finished your family so can go for something more permanent.
 Or you might feel more comfortable avoiding anything hormonal if you are breastfeeding.
 It’s an individual decision so talk it over and then get it in place.
 Even if you are absolutely loving being a mum taking on another baby within a year or so is not for the faint hearted!

 Overall getting your sex life back after a baby can be challenging.
-Sometimes it will just naturally start falling back into place but often you’ll need to put some conscious thought and effort into it.
+Sometimes it will just naturally start falling back into place.
+But often you’ll need to put a bit of effort into it.
 Don’t worry though, it will happen and is definitely worth it!

 Did you like this?